BeSpunky/angular-zen/wiki/CoreModule/HeadService.md

-# HeadService
 Apart from the `Meta` and `Title` services, Angular doesn't provide a straight forward way of manipulating the `<head>` element.

 The `HeadService` provides tools for elements lookup, adding elements and removing them from `<head>`.

-> If you're looking for a way to lazy load a script or a style, see [`LazyLoaderService`](../AsyncModule/LazyLoaderService.md) instead.
+> If you're looking for a way to lazy load a script or a style, see [`LazyLoaderService`](../AsyncModule/LazyLoaderService.html) instead.

 # How to use
 1. Import `CoreModule` into your app: